-Second round in Islamabad: Who’s at the US-Iran negotiating table?
+Second round in Islamabad: Who are the main US-Iran negotiators?

-As a fragile “ceasefire” nears its end, Washington and Tehran send veteran insiders to Pakistan.
+Fresh talks between the US and Iran are uncertain.
+But these are the key figures who have driven negotiations so far.

-Negotiators from the United States have arrived in Pakistan’s capital, Islamabad, for a second round of talks with Iran aimed at extending a two-week ceasefire which is set to expire on Wednesday.
-The diplomatic efforts are unfolding amid sharp military escalation, hours after the US Navy intercepted and seized the Touska, a 274 metre-long [900 feet], Iranian-flagged container ship in the Gulf of Oman.
+Negotiators from the United States are expected to arrive in Pakistan’s capital, Islamabad, for a second round of talks with Iran aimed at extending a two-week ceasefire that is set to expire on Wednesday.

+The diplomatic efforts are unfolding amid sharp military escalation, hours after the US Navy intercepted and captured the Touska, a 294m (965 feet) long Iranian-flagged container ship in the Gulf of Oman.

 The negotiations follow a period of heightened rhetoric, with US President Donald Trump threatening to destroy Iran and wipe out power plants and civilian infrastructure if a deal is not reached.
 Tehran has labelled the ship’s seizure “piracy” and has expressed uncertainty regarding its participation in the sessions while the naval blockade remains.